lpacher/lae/fpga/labs/lab2/README.md

 **EXERCISE 2**

 Instead of using logic operators we can also implement the functionality of each basic gate in terms of a **truth table**.<br/>
-A Verilog `case` statement can be used for this purpose.
+A Verilog `case` statement within an `always` sequential block can be used for this purpose.

 Create a new file e.g. `GatesCase.v` and try to **complete** the following **code skeleton**: